goodlyrottenapple/lamYcalc/docs/02_comparison/02_comparison-agda.md

 ```

 From this point, the simplifier rewrites `xa = x` to `False` and `(if False then u else FVar xa)` to `FVar xa` in the goal.
-The use of tactics and automated tools is heavily ingrained in Isabelle and it is actually impossible (i.e. impossible for me) to not use `simp` at this point in the proof, partly because one gets so used to discharging such trivial goals automatically and partly because it becomes nearly impossible to do the last two steps explicitly without having a detailed knowledge of the available commands and tactics in Isabelle (i.e. I don't).
+The use of tactics and automated tools is heavily ingrained in Isabelle and it is extremely natural to use `simp` at this point in the proof, partly because one gets so used to discharging such trivial goals automatically and partly because it becomes nearly impossible to do the last two steps explicitly without having a detailed knowledge of the available commands and tactics in Isabelle.
 Doing these steps explicitly quickly becomes cumbersome, as one needs to constantly look up the names of basic lemmas, such as `Set.empty\_iff`, which is a simple rewrite rule `(?c ∈ \{\}) = False`.
 </div>